clc3-CloudComputing/clc3-ws23/3-Kubernetes/exercise3.5/README.md

     :mag: Now, access the website [http://localhost:9999](http://localhost:9999).
 Do you see an HTML-formatted output?

 1. Change the output format back to *plain*.
 What is needed that the changes are applied?

+1. Mount the ConfigMap as volume and check the files by getting a shell to the running container.